-Washington Hospital Suggests Giving the Gift of Health for Mother’s
+Washington Hospital Suggests Giving the Gift of Health for Father’s

 Day this year

-There are many ways to show a woman that she is important to you.
+There are many ways to show a man that he is important to you.
 Whether

-a mother, sister, girlfriend, or any special woman in your life, for Mother’s
+a father, brother, son, or any special man in your life, for Father’s

 Day this year, give the gift of health with a healthy meal or a walk in

 the park.
-For a special treat, give her a gift certificate for a massage
+For a special treat, give him a gift certificate for a massage

 at the Wellness Center at Washington West.
 In a spa-like atmosphere, a